lorenzog/dns-parallel-prober/README.md

     python dns-queue example.com 10 out.txt

+If you want to read the subdomains frmo a list, do:

+    python dns-queue example.com 10 out.txt -i list.txt

 Press ctrl-c to stop - it will wait for the last threads to finish and write all results to `out.txt`.